-This week I’m talking about the best way for a mistress to end an affair, how to deal with a man who lies about his age and advising a husband whose wife’s patience with him has run out.
+This week I’m talking about the best way for a mistress to end an affair, what to do when he lied about his age and there’s advice for a husband whose wife’s patience with him has run out.

 If you would like any advice, feel free to message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.